SFTtech/sftdyn/README.md

 ## About
 I wrote this script after the free dyndns.org service was shut down.
 After a week or so of using plain nsupdate, I was annoyed enough to decide to write this.

-It is the main goal to stay as minimal as possible; for example, I deliberately didn't implement a way to specify the hostname or IP that you want to update; just a simple secret update key is perfectly good for the intended purpose of this project.
+It is the main goal to stay as minimal as possible; for example, I deliberately didn't implement a way to specify the hostname or IP that you want to update; just a simple secret update key is perfectly good for the intended purpose.
 If you feel like it, you can make the update key look like a more complex request; every character is allowed.
 Example: `?host=test.sft.mx&key=90bbd8698198ea76`.

-The conf file is executed as python code in the args context, so you can fill it with arbitrarily complex stuff; for example, you could assemble the client list some external information source.
-You could even make it into some complex class instead of a python dict, and make it dynamically process the update keys.
-Whatever you want.
+The conf file is interpreted as python code, so you can do arbitrarily complex stuff there.
+You can also update server.clients at runtime using the interactive console.

 ## Security considerations